 Japan, or at least it's stereotyped as such.
 At least some of it may have to do with it being one of the first non-Western countries to develop a modern industrial society, thus giving them the means to export their cultural products that many other non-Western nations lack — and with Western cultures still being the default in the industrialized world, Japan stands out that much more.
 Furthermore, from the 1630s to 1868, Japan heavily restricted contact and trade with the outside world and other cultures, producing a cultural ecosystem that existed in isolation from many outside trends and which evolved in its own directions.

 At the same time, it's a subversion for the Japanese people themselves, with the Japanese mainstream being very conservative and shunning anything that dares to stray from the norm.
 They take their strange-to-outsiders traditions (like Hadaka Matsuri and Honen Matsuri) very seriously, and Cloudcuckoolanderswithin Japanese society are ostracized.
 For example, being into cosplay during your high school years can cost you any chance of ever going to college, and acting or looking strangely in public will likely cost you your job.
 And don't you ever show too much emotion in public!
 Of course, this applies only if Moral Guardians find out it's you.
 Anonymous Cloudcuckoolanders can't be bashed.
 And unusual trends that manage to stay around against all odds will eventually "earn" acceptance, and from then on be treated as if they were perfectly normal and things have been this way all the time.
 Karaoke is a good example.
-And keep in mind that all of this is unwritten law, but expect everyone to follow it.
+And keep in mind that all of this is unwritten law, but everyone is expected to follow it.

 For a long time, The United States was known for having a culture that was slightly "off" compared to European standards of civility.
-Chalk that up to the nation's dominant ideological trends having been rooted in various offshoots of classical liberalism, which places a heavy premium on personal freedom; one of the many side effects of this is that people who would've been considered eccentric elsewhere are comparatively normal in many parts of the country, their weirdness even being embraced as part of what made America great and unique from old Britain.
+Chalk that up to the nation's dominant ideological trends having been rooted in various offshoots of classical liberalism, which places a heavy premium on personal freedom; one of the many side effects of this is that people who would've been considered eccentric elsewhere are comparatively normal in many parts of the country, their weirdness even being embraced as part of what made America great and unique from stuffy old Britain.
 Plus, the Melting Pot meant that, as immigrant cultures came into contact with one another, they often borrowed from each other and hybridized into uniquely American variants that most Europeans would find unrecognizable.
 Lastly, there was the frontier.
 If even the Americans found you too weird, you could just head out west and find a spot where there simply weren't enough people around to stop you from letting your freak flag fly.
 There's a reason why The Wild West has such a sizable pool of larger-than-life figures.

 Within the US, the state of California is stereotyped as being this trope personified, and has been for a very long time.
 It goes back to at least 1938, if Life magazine is to be trusted — they even call it a "cloud-cuckooland".
 Hollywood and San Francisco especially have this reputation, thanks to the film industry and the counterculture respectively.